Dry Needling vs. Acupuncture

 What is Dry Needling?

-Dry Needling is a term used for a treatment that uses a needle without a liquid (or injectate).
+Dry Needling is a term used for a treatment that uses a needle without a liquid (or injectable).
 Most often, the needle used in this process is a very thin, filament needle.

 This general definition of the term dry needling sometimes makes it confusing for the general population to understand what a treatment with dry needling might look like for them.